David-K-M/Demo-repo/README.md

 # WELCOME TO GITHUB

-This is my first github exercise
+This is my first github exercise..